 Importing projects & composite shots

-You can import a project into another project.
-This is useful for transferring visual effects shots and templates between projects.
+You can import composite shots from one project into another project.
+This is useful for transferring visual effects shots and templates between projects, or for importing data created in mocha HitFilm.

 In the Media panel, click the menu button to the right of the Import... button and select Composite Shot.
 You can now select either a project file or a composite shot file to import into your current project.